MaterializeInc/materialize/doc/developer/design/README.md

 thinking.
 Err on the side of writing a design document.
 If in doubt, keep it short.

+Feel free to do prototyping or experimental work before writing a design document.
+Prototypes and experiments can be an effective way to further clarify your thinking and inform the writing process.

 ## How should you make a design document?

 ### Creation